Western Montana

 Fort (Joseph) Howse (1)

-A Hudson's Bay Co. wintering post located somewhere in the Flathead River valley, either north or south of Flathead Lake.
+A Hudson's Bay Co. wintering post located somewhere in the Flathead River valley, probably just north of Flathead Lake.
 Exact location undetermined.
+Also known as Howse House.
 A possible alternate site is located on the Clark Fork River near Lake Pend Oreille in Idaho (see also), which also may have been once called Flathead Lake.

 Fort Connah